GSA/search-gov/README.markdown

 ## Solr

 We're using Solr for fulltext search.
-You might need to install these gems separately due to a Catch-22 with the Rake gem installer.

-    sudo gem install sunspot --version '=1.1.0'
-    sudo gem install sunspot_rails --version '=1.1.0'

 You can start/stop/reindex Solr like this: